cyralinc/terraform-provider-cyral/docs/data-sources/saml_certificate.md

 subcategory: ""
 description: |-
   Retrieves a X.509 certificate used for signing SAML requests.
+  See also the remaining SAML-related resources and data sources.
 ---

 # cyral_saml_certificate (Data Source)

 Retrieves a X.509 certificate used for signing SAML requests.

+See also the remaining SAML-related resources and data sources.

 ## Example Usage